-Finally, after two months of effort to get an internet stalker served with a temporary protection order, during which my attorney would not let me give it up as hopeless, the stalker has been served.
+Finally, after two months of effort to get Klugman served with a temporary protection order, during which my attorney, Will Jennings, would not let me give it up as hopeless, he’s been served.

 Fist pump!
 It’s a temporary protection order, a TPO, and I’ll hie myself to court before thirty days is up to ask for an extended protection order.

 He lives in one city, works in another, and managed to evade every effort to be served with any papers, either the notice of the hearing, or the TPO itself.
 He and his wife never answer their door, unless it’s for pizza.

 He sent back all mail from the Las Vegas sheriff’s department with Hate-O-Grams all over them, as Mr. Jennings so elegantly put it.
 Hate-O-Grams.
 Snort.
 He even sent the one back from the Las Vegas Sheriff’s department.
 He’d written Stop Lying in bold black letters on the back of it, besides scrawling stupid crap all over the front of it.

 One of his last messages to me was, “I’ll save you a place in hell, only it’ll be in the handicapped section.”
 Very classy.
 Did he suppose the postal workers would read his messages written on the US Mail, and side with him?
 Did he think that by accusing me of lying on the envelopes and emails, I’d go, “Oh, yeah, this whole thing is made up.
 That’s just what the judge thought, too.”